microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Update-MgDeviceAppManagementManagedEBookAssignment.md

 # Update-MgDeviceAppManagementManagedEBookAssignment

 ## SYNOPSIS
-Update the properties of a iosVppEBookAssignment object.
+Update the properties of a managedEBookAssignment object.

 ## SYNTAX